-The Fund sets an annual target for increasing the number of buildings with an A label and BREEAM Very good or higher label.
+The Fund sets an annual target for increasing the number of buildings with A Labels and green building certificates (BREEAM-NL In Use).
 The labels and certificates are registered in our administration system.
 The progress of improving the number of labels/certificates is monitored from this system.